ingchips/ING918XX_SDK_SOURCE/examples/uart_console/README.md

 This example demonstrates how to:

 * Usage of UART;
-* Dynamic changing of advertising data & address.
+* Dynamic changing of advertising data & address;
+* Discover services.

 Note: Use a serial tool to communicate.
 CR/LF is used
       to mark the end of a command.